JoKFA/CryptoLab-SecurePWMSystem/README.md

 - Keyloggers on the host.
 - Someone with physical access while the vault is unlocked.
 - Clipboard sniffing once a password has been copied.
+- Adversary deletes the database file or entries in the database

 For more details, including which fields are in the AEAD Associated Data and exactly what the audit MAC covers, see `SECURITY_OVERVIEW.md`.